-Josh has litigated and performed due diligence on patents covering a variety of technologies within the fields of electrical engineering and computer science, including: computer software such as antivirus software; entertainment technology such as virtual reality and special effects; networking technology such as routers and switches; and microprocessor architecture, fabrication, and packaging; robotics technology such as automated warehouse storage; and medical devices such as glucose monitors, neurostimulation devices, and cardiac defibrillators.
+Josh has litigated and performed due diligence on patents covering a variety of technologies within the fields of electrical engineering, computer science, and medical devices, including: computer software such as antivirus software; entertainment technology such as virtual/augmented reality and special effects; networking technology such as routers, switches, and Voice-over-Internet Protocol; computer processor architecture, fabrication, and packaging; robotics technology such as automated warehouse storage; and medical devices such as glucose monitors, neurostimulation devices, and cardiac defibrillators.

 Quoted, “Cannabis Patent Activity Surges Amid Industry Gold Rush,” Law360, October 2019